absent42/Aqara-T1-LED-Strip/README.md

 *Speed:* 1% - 100%

 *Colors:* Between 1 and 8 colors can be set for each effect.
-The color slots are defined by a comma seperated list of RGB hex values, e.g. #ff0000,#00ff00,#0000ff for red, green, blue.

 *Effect segments:* The segments of the strip the dynamic effects are active in